The 6 Best Cat Window Perches of 2023

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-“Cats are natural heat-seekers,” says cat behaviorist Pam Johnson-Bennet.
+“Cats are natural heat-seekers,” cat behaviorist Pam Johnson-Bennet tells The Wildest.
 “A perch at a sunny window is appealing to just about any cat.
 Plus, it offers the added benefit of visual enrichment in the form of watching birds, squirrels, and other wildlife activity.”

 If your windows don’t have window sills, a window perch is a worthy investment.
 A few factors to keep in mind: “Does your cat like to curl up on the towels in your closet?”
 Johnson-Bennet asks.
 “Then a cozy, padded perch would be the way to go for that cat.”
 Also consider your cat’s size and weight — you don’t want them hanging off the edge of a too-small perch.
 And multi-cat households may need multiple perches to prevent sibling rivalries over the prime viewing spot.
 “What’s important is safety, sturdiness, and comfort.”